jm18457/aws-certified-developer-associate-notes/README.md

 - **Operations:** Table Cleanup: Drop + Recreate Table.
 Copying: AWS DataPipeline, Backup & Restore or Scan + Write.
 - **Security:** DMS to migrate to different db.
 Can launch local DyamoDB.
 Global Tables.
 Security: VPC, KMS, TLS, IAM.

-## Cognito
+# Cognito

-- **Overview:**
+- **Overview:** AWS Managed signin, signup, access control.
 - **User Pools:** Sign in functionality for users.
 Integrated with API gateway and ALB.
 Serverless database of user for app.
 Containes hosted zone.
 - **Lambda triggers:** Authentication, signup, token creation, message. this are synchronous.
 - **Identity Pools (federated identity):** Provide AWS credentials to users so they can access AWS resources directly.
 Integrates with user pools.
 Uses STS.
 - **Sync:** Synhcronize data from device to cognito.
 Replaced by AppSync.
 - **Exercise:** Add Cognito to application (with google login).
 Add Identity pools application.

-## SES

-- **Send:** Using AWS SDK or SMTP Interface.
-- **Receive:** Integrates with.
-S3, SNS, Lambda.

-## ACM (AWS Certificate Manager)
+# Other services

+- **SNS:**
+- **SES (Simple Email Service):** Send using SMTP interface or SDK.
+Integrates with s3, sns, lambda.
-- **Integrations:** Loads into Load Balancers, CloudFront, APIs on API Gateway.
+- **ACM (AWS Certificate Manager):** AWS Managed certificates.
+Can load certificates into Load Balancers, CloudFront, APIs on API Gateway.
-- **Overview:** AWS Managed certificate.

-## Step Functions

-- **Overview:** Serverless visual workflow to orchastrate lambda functions.
-Represent flow as JSON state machines.
-Sequence, parallel, error handling etc. Order fulfillment, data processing, web applications.
-Similar to JOBS.
+- **Step function:** Serverless visual workflow to orchestrate lambda functions.
+Represent as JSON state machines.

-## AppSync

-- **Overview:** AWS Managed service that uses graphql.
+- **AppSync:** AWS Managed service that uses graphql.
 It starts with uploading graphql schema.
 Applications talk directly to AppSync.
-AppSync graphql schema resolvers to databases, lambdas, https etc.
-- **Security:** API_Key, user pools, openid connect, iam
+AppSync graphql schema resolvers to databases, lambdas, https etc. Security is done with api key, user pools, openid connect, iam.

-## X-Ray

-- **Overview:** Helps developers analyze and debug production distributed applications using microservice architectures.
-You can understand how your application works with other services.

-## Three Tier Architecture

-- Public (ELB), Private (ASG), Data Subnets (RDS).
-- Wordpress example: Public: Multi AZ, Private: AZs and EC2 in them, Data: EFS

-## SWF (Simple Workflow Service)

-- **Overview:** Build applications that coordinate work across distributed components.

-## Glue
+- **X-Ray:** Analyze and debug distributed applications (microservices).
+X-Ray sampling reduces amount of requests which are traced by AWS algorithm.

-- **Overview:** AWS managed Extract Transform Load service to prepare and load data for analytics.
+- **Glue:** AWS managed Extract Transform Load service to prepare and load data for analytics.

-## Kinesis

-- **Kinesis Data Stream:** Ingests and stores data streams for processing.
-- **Kinesis data stream (ProvisionedThroughputExceeded):** Increase number of shards.
-- **Kinesis Data Firehose:** Prepares and loads data continously to the destinations you choose.
-- **Kinesis Data Analytics:** Query and analyze streaming data.

-## Amazon MQ
+- **SWF (Simple Workflow Service):** Build applications that coordinate work across distributed components.

-- **Overview:** When migrating to the cloud instead of re-enginnering the application to use SQS and SNS use Amazon MQ.
+- **Amazon MQ:** When migrating to the cloud instead of re-enginnering the application to use SQS and SNS use Amazon MQ.
+- **Three Tier Architecture (concept):** ELB + ASG + RDS, public + private + data